Hardyx07/E-Commerce-_FollowAlong/README.md

 - Display **addresses** in another section with an "Add Address" button.
 - If no addresses are available, display **"No address found"**.
 ---
+### Milestone 21 - Address Input Form 🚀
+1. Create the Address Form Page
+- Build a **React component** for the address input form.
+- Use **controlled inputs** to manage form state.
+2. State to Store Input Address
+- Use **useState** to store the form data.
+- Update state whenever the user types in the form fields.
+3. Implement Navigation to Address Form
+- When clicking **Add Address** in the **Profile** page, navigate to the address form page.
+- Use **React Router** for navigation.
+---